codefordenver/codefordenver-scout/README.md

 - `!onboardall` - Converts all users with new or onboarding role to member role
 - `!onboard` - Converts all users with onboarding role to member role
 - `!agenda` - Fetches the agenda for the next meeting, or creates and returns it if it does not exist
-- `!list-projects` - Messages the user a list of available projects
 - `!join [project name]` - Adds user to the project
 - `!leave [project name]` - Removes user from the project
 - `!maintain [project name]` - Moves a project to maintenance